erichoracek/MSCollectionViewCalendarLayout/README.md

 # Example

 The example project queries the [SeatGeek](http://www.seatgeek.com) API for the next 1000 sport events near Denver, Colorado.
 It displays these events in a `UICollectionView` using `MSCollectionViewCalendarLayout`.
-It project requires **CocoaPods** (For RestKit, Cupertino Yankee, and UIColor-Utilities).
+It requires **CocoaPods** (For RestKit, Cupertino Yankee, and UIColor-Utilities).
 If you don't have CocoaPods installed, you can learn how to do so [here](http://cocoapods.org).

  To set it up, just run: